Yugoslavism: Royal dictatorship

 Alexander I of Yugoslavia introduced the Royal Dictatorship in 1929 and imposed the 1931 Constitution, enforcing integral Yugoslavism as the official state ideology.

 The king proclaimed a royal dictatorship on 6 January 1929, and integral Yugoslavism became the official ideology of the regime.
 In October, the country was renamed the Kingdom of Yugoslavia to augment the National Oneness.
 "Tribal" symbols were prohibited, and the country was reorganised administratively to obliterate remnants of historical borders.
 All ethnically specific organisations, including non-political ones, were suppressed or discouraged, and "Yugoslav" counterparts were set up as replacements.
 The regime used the "blood and sacrifice" rhetoric as justification – referring to Serbian wartime losses – privileging Serbs and denigrating or excluding others.
 Even though Serbs and Montenegrins (deemed Serbs by the regime) constituted 39% of the population in 1932, it was government policy to recruit most staff of key ministries among Serbs.
 Employees of the justice, interior, and education ministries were 85%, 89%, and 96% Serb, respectively.

 Strict censorship was introduced, and there were arrests of opposition leaders.
 Police became instrumental in imposing integral Yugoslavism, using terror groups – mostly composed of police personnel – for extralegal actions against dissidents.
 Pavelić and Perčec left the country days after the dictatorship was announced, and HSS vice president and secretary – August Košutić and Juraj Krnjević – left by August.
 The police kept politically active people under surveillance.

 By spring, even the centralist DS held that an arrangement must be found with the HSS and the monarchy abolished, or at least significant autonomy given to parts of Yugoslavia.
 The regime was under increasing international criticism, especially after a police agent killed Frankist scholar Milan Šufflay in 1931.
 The event drew a protest from a group of intellectuals, including Heinrich Mann and Albert Einstein.
-Urged by the British, French, and Czechoslovak allies and possibly influenced by the toppling of Alfonso XIII of Spain, King Alexander negotiated with the NRS and the SLS to broaden his base of support – resulting in the Octroic Constitution.
+Urged by the British, French, and Czechoslovak allies and possibly influenced by the toppling of Alfonso XIII of Spain, King Alexander negotiated with the NRS and the SLS to broaden his base of support – resulting in the Octroyed Constitution.
 It forbade most political activities and gave broad powers to the King and the executive.
 The Yugoslav Radical Peasants' Democracy (later renamed the Yugoslav National Party) (JNS) was established as the regime party to carry out the political programme effectively determined by the King.
 The JNS ran unopposed in the 1931 election, which was boycotted by the opposition.

 In 1931, the exiled Pavelić established the fascist organisation, Ustaše, rejecting Yugoslavist traditions, sharing views with Hungarian revisionists and ideology with Italian Fascists.
 After a failed 1932 incursion in Lika, Ustaše focused on assassinations.
 A plot to kill the King in Zagreb in 1933 was uncovered, and the regime executed about one hundred people in retribution – even though most of them were unrelated to the plot or Ustaše.
 Working with the VMRO, Ustaše assassinated the King during his visit to France in 1934.